lichangh20/Matryoshka/README.md

 The experiments are conducted on the following datasets: `gsm8k`, `alfworld`, and `LaMP`.
 The configurations for the experiments are stored in the `scripts` directory.

 To facilitate the experiments, we have provided all the collected data and the fine-tuned checkpoints for the GSM and ALFWorld tasks.
 These resources can be accessed [here](https://drive.google.com/drive/folders/14XVXzGPkEZ8U6p48RkgjxyNVZzbiDGyR?usp=drive_link).
+Due to limited storage space, we are providing only the LoRA head instead of the complete model checkpoint.

 To run the experiments, you can follow the following instructions.